DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-10-02-live-launch.md

 ---
 title: What we launched – 2 October 2018
-description: Our live public beta launch.
+description: Our live public beta launch
 date: 2018-10-02
 screenshots:
   items: